GogiPuttar/Rocket-Trajectory-Task/README.md

 * Mass flow rate and exit velocity of gas during propulsion
 * Changing gravity with height
 * Control over gas propulsion cycles as a function of time
-* Drag force from the air
+* Drag force from the atmosphere

 The simulation cannot account for:
 * Curvature of the planet